-3D semantic segmentation is the process of assigning a semantic class (e.g., car, pedestrian, road, building, vegetation) to every point in a 3D point cloud.
-This technology has become essential for autonomous systems that need to understand their environment with precision and context.
+3D semantic segmentation is the process of assigning a meaningful class label, such as car, pedestrian, road, or vegetation, to every individual point in a 3D point cloud.
+It enables autonomous systems to understand not just where objects are, but what every part of the environment is, creating a dense, classified representation of the world around the vehicle.

 For autonomy applications like self-driving cars, robotics, and drones, semantic segmentation provides critical capabilities: